cjoakim/azure-cosmosdb/presentations/3_07_server_side_programming.md

 ## Triggers

-- They don't work as you might expect like in relational databases
+- They don't work as you might expect as in relational databases
   - They don't run automatically
   - Your client code has to request their invocation
   - Think of them as a remote reusable method